 “Never put anything smaller than your elbow in your ear.”
 Have you heard that saying?
 Most hearing healthcare professionals say this to their clients every day, although they seldom listen.
-Which begs the question, what. techniques do you make use of for ear wax removal?
+Which begs the question—what is the “right” way to clean your ears?

-Ear wax is an oily substance that your body produces to protect your ears from dust, particles, and water.
+Ear wax (or cerumen) is an oily substance that your body produces to protect your ears from dust, particles, and water.
 In most cases, the wax will naturally make its way out of the ear canal without any help.
-Any foreign body in the ear (such as headphones or hearing aids) may cause your body to produce excessive cerumen.
-Some people struggle with excessive cerumen production even with no external cause.
+However, any foreign body in the ear (such as headphones or hearing aids) may cause your body to produce excessive ear wax.
+Some people struggle with excessive ear wax production even with no external cause.

 When ear wax does not run out of your ear canal on its own, it may cause a blockage.
 Symptoms of an ear wax blockage include:

 If you have any of these symptoms, it is best to visit your healthcare professional to take a look in your ear.
 Never attempt to remove the ear wax yourself with an earbud, hairpin, or any other object.
 Healthcare professionals remove ear wax every day, and there is some skill involved.